Spectrum of the wave equation with Dirac damping on a compact star graph: Introduction

 By detailed analysis of the contraction semigroup of the corresponding wave operator acting on the Hilbert space $\mathcal H = \dot H_0^1(0, \pi) \times L^2(0, \pi)$, the authors show that in the case of central placement $a = \pi/2$, the optimal damping constant (i.e. such that ensures the fastest decay of non-harmonic modes) is $\alpha = 2$.

 Further research was carried out in \cite{CH} by Cox and Henrot.
 Using the `shooting function' method, they characterised the eigenvalues as roots of an entire function.
 It was also established that in the special case $a = p\pi/q$, with $p$ and $q$ being coprime integers, and $\alpha \in [0, +\infty) \setminus \left\{2\right\}$, the root vectors comprise a Riesz basis for $\mathcal H$.
-However, the analysis remained incomplete for $\alpha = 2$ and arbitrary placement of the damping as well as a general complex damping $\alpha \in \mathbb C$.
+However, the analysis remained incomplete for $\alpha = 2$ and arbitrary placement of the damping as well as a general complex damping $\alpha \in \mathbb C$ which has been recently considered in \cite{KrLip} in the present model and in \cite{KrRoy} for the wave equation on the real line.

-This paper aims to solidify the `shooting function' method.
-Reasoning with the poles of resolvent in the spirit of \cite{CoxZuazua}, it is shown that algebraic multiplicities of eigenvalues are exactly their multiplicities as roots of the function in question.
+This paper aims to solidify the `shooting function' method in the complex setting.
+Reasoning with the poles of the resolvent in the spirit of \cite{CoxZuazua}, it is shown that algebraic multiplicities of eigenvalues are exactly their multiplicities as roots of the function in question.
 For rational placement of the damping, this characterisation consequently allows us to determine whether or not the root vectors form a Riesz basis in $\mathcal H$.
-The importance of this result lies in the fact that it enables the simple spectral solution of \cite{CoxZuazua} to the optimal damping problem proposed in \cite{BRT}.
+The importance of this result lies in the fact that it enables the simple spectral solution of \cite{CoxZuazua} to the optimal damping problem proposed in \cite{BRT} and mentioned above.

-Similarly to the non-compact star graph model of Krejčiřík and Royer \cite{KrRoy}, using a simple symmetry observation, we extend the results to admit arbitrary complex Dirac dampings.
-The generalisation for an unrestricted placement is then achieved using a result of Krejčiřík and Lipovský \cite{KrLip}.
+Similarly to the non-compact star graph model of Krej\v{c}i\v{r}\'\i k and Royer \cite{KrRoy}, using a simple symmetry observation, we extend the results to admit arbitrary complex Dirac dampings.
+The generalization to an unrestricted placement is then achieved using a result of Krej\v{c}i\v{r}\'\i k and Lipovsk\'y \cite{KrLip}.
 The authors calculated the spectral determinant of the wave operator and, as expected, confirmed its singular behaviour at $\alpha = \pm 2$.
+In the case of an irrational damping placement, we identify an additional set of damping values that lead to the root vectors being complete but not comprising a Riesz basis.

 Finally, some insight is provided into the appearance of the values $\alpha = \pm 2$ as critical points of the model.
-Following the footsteps of \cite{KrRoy}, we analyse the wave equation on a compact star graph in the sense of \cite{Kurasov} with $n \in \mathbb N$ vertices.
+Following the footsteps of \cite{KrRoy}, we analyse the wave equation on a compact star graph in the sense of \cite{Kurasov} with $n \in \mathbb N$ edges.
 It is shown that the abrupt change of spectral properties happens precisely for $\alpha = \pm n$.

 This behaviour of the wave equation subject to a non-regular damping is not unprecedented.
 We refer to the 2020 article \cite{Siegl}.
 The authors consider the singular damping of the form

 with Dirichlet boundary conditions and $\alpha > 0$.
 It was shown that the otherwise infinite spectrum suddenly shrinks to $n-1$ eigenvalues whenever $\alpha = 2n$ for $n \in \mathbb N$.
 In particular, for $\alpha = 2$, the spectrum becomes empty.
 Moreover, in this concrete setting with $\alpha = 2$, all solutions of the wave equation are shown to vanish at finite time.